NateEag/.emacs.d/readme.rst

 adapt itself to each language, so that the technique of programming remains unchanged.

-In the same way, the programmer should not adapt her workflow to the editor - the editor should adapt to her workflow.
+In the same way, the programmer should not adapt herself to the editor - the editor should adapt to her.

-For those purposes, Emacs reigns supreme.
+For these purposes, Emacs reigns supreme.

-It is Turing-complete, it has been honed over decades to a razor-sharp edge, it runs almost everywhere, and it can be rewritten without even turning it off.
+It has been honed over decades to a razor-sharp edge, it runs almost everywhere, and it can be rewritten without restarting it.

 My Setup
 ========